raisch/lodash-sift/README.md

-# *DEPRECATED* in favor of lodash.get()

 # lodash-sift

-A lodash "mixin" that returns a new object constructed using supplied paths into an existing object.
+A lodash "mixin" that returns a new object constructed using one or more supplied paths into an existing object.

 [![npm version](https://badge.fury.io/js/lodash-sift.svg)](http://badge.fury.io/js/lodash-sift)